katarina-andrews/meme-gallery-client/README.md

 # Meme Gallery

-A lightweight React frontend for the Meme App project.
+A lightweight React frontend for the Meme Gallery App.
 Users can register, log in, add memes, update memes, delete memes, and like/unlike memes.
 This frontend communicates with the Express + Prisma backend API.

 **Author:** Katarina Andrews